ArturGaspar/scrapy-qtwebkit/examples/basic/README.rst

 Basic example
 =============

 A basic example of extracting content generated with Javascript.
-Loads the home page of the AngularJS project, and extracts a section of the page that is generated with AngularJS.